nianliu/design-patterns/README.md

 #### Strategy
 Define a family of algorithms, encapsulate each one, and make them inter changeable.
 Strategy lets the algorithm vary independently from clients that use it.

+#### Template Method
+Define the skeleton of an algorithm in the superclass but let subclasses override specific steps of the algorithm without changing its structure.

 #### Observer a.k.a publish-subscribe
 Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.